-Badwater Basin – Lowest point in the Western Hemisphere.
-This area is wheelchair accessible, and a must see!
+Badwater Basin - the lowest point in the Western Hemisphere.
+This area is wheelchair accessible, and a must-see!
 There is a great sign near the parking lot for photos that shows just how low Badwater Basin is.

 Zabriskie Point - This overview is great for sunrise and sunset.
 There is a short uphill walk to the overlook from the parking lot.
 The area showcases the vibrant colored badlands.

 Dante's View - This is one of the best viewpoints in the park!
 The overlook is 5,000 feet above Death Valley.
 The road is accessible to vehicles less than 25 feet in length.